-Two hundred ninety-three reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
-Of these, 158 (54%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.14 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.
+Three hundred nine reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
+Of these, 171 (55%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.14 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.

-Fifty reports of cellulitis were received.
+Fifty-two reports of cellulitis were received.
 Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis, a reaction described by others.
-15 None of these reports were confirmed by microbial testing.
+None of these reports were confirmed by microbial testing.

-Forty-seven reports contained a diagnosed neurological event.
-Twenty-two individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
+Fifty-seven reports contained a diagnosed neurological event.
+Twenty-three individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
 Three individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
 One additional individual was investigated for transverse myelitis with a diagnosis made by clinical findings but not confirmed through diagnostic imaging.
-Sixteen individuals reported seizures, including ten with a history of a seizure disorder.
+Twenty individuals reported seizures, including twelve with a history of a seizure disorder.
 Two individuals were admitted to hospital for an intracerebral hemorrhage, and one had a subsequent encephalopathy.
-One individual was hospitalized for aseptic meningitis.
-Finally, there were two reports for individuals hospitalized with Guillain-Barre Syndrome (GBS) who have since been discharged.
-A possible infectious cause of GBS was not identified in one case, and the other followed a recent infection.
+One individual was hospitalized for aseptic meningitis and another for encephalitis presumed to be viral in nature.
+One individual developed encephalopathy possibly related to a recent toxin exposure and was hospitalized.
+Finally, there were three reports for individuals hospitalized with Guillain-Barre Syndrome (GBS) who have since been discharged.
+A possible infectious cause of GBS was not identified in two cases, and the other followed a recent infection.
 GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.
-12,16,17
+12,16,17 There have been two reports of sudden hearing loss verified by audiology testing.
+One individual had a sensorineural hearing loss (SNHL), and the other had either sensorineural or conductive hearing loss.
+Both individuals recovered their hearing with treatment.
+One US study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.18

-There were twenty-one reports of thrombocytopenia without concurrent thrombosis.
+There were twenty-four reports of thrombocytopenia without concurrent thrombosis.
 Two occurred in individuals with a single low platelet result followed subsequently by normal results; in both the low platelet counts were assessed as due to lab error.
 The majority of reports were in individuals who had a previous history of thrombocytopenia or who had a concurrent condition (e.g., known infection, sepsis, cancer) or medication associated with thrombocytopenia.
-There were seven reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
-Five of these were following the AstraZeneca vaccine, and in one case, the individual tested positive for the anti-platelet factor 4 antibody often observed with TTS.
+There were nine reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
+Six of these were following the AstraZeneca vaccine, and in one case, the individual tested positive for the anti-platelet factor 4 antibody often observed with TTS.
 This individual did not meet the TTS definition as they had no signs or symptoms of thrombosis, and all imaging studies for a thrombus/thromboembolism were negative.^{7,8}